 As with most crepe myrtles, the flowers are the main selling point.
 They not only grow in striking clusters but also put on a display that lasts longer than that for most plants (mid-summer to fall).
 As a bonus, butterflies are attracted to the flowers.
 The blooms yield to fruits that are brownish and persist through winter.

 Do not over-fertilize Natchez crepe myrtles.
 Excessive fertilizing can reduce blooming, as the plant uses the energy to increase leaf growth.
-In addition to reducing your viewing pleasure, the result is often winter injury, as well.
-A common care problem for this plant is having the leaves turn brown, for which there can be various reasons.
+In addition to reducing your viewing pleasure, the result is often winter injury.
+A common care problem for this plant is having the leaves turn brown, for which there can be a variety of reasons.

-The Natchez cultivar (and other types, as well) prefers full sun and a well-drained soil.
+The Natchez cultivar (and other types, as well) prefers full sun and well-drained soil.
 Exposure to full sun can help prevent some of the less mildew-resistant varieties of crepe myrtle trees from succumbing to the disease.
-Soil pH should be 5.0 to 6.5.
+Soil pH should range from 5.0 to 6.5.

 Crepe myrtle trees, including Natchez crepe myrtles, make fine specimen plants.
 Used in groups, they can form decorative border plantings or privacy hedges.
 Since these specimens don't balk at being confined to tight areas, municipalities in the South often use them for street plantings.